Individualized Technical Assistance

 Continuous Quality Improvement (CQI)

-• Conducting self-assessment reviews to identify strengths and opportunities for growth
+• Conducting self-assessment reviews to identify strengths and opportunities

 • Facilitating stakeholder interviews and document reviews to validate findings